danidiaz/moo-nad/README.md

 In your executable, depend on both your program logic and the implementation library.
 The magic of [mixing matching](https://github.com/danidiaz/really-small-backpack-example/tree/master/lesson2-signatures) will take place, and you'll end up with a concrete version of your logic.

-## So how does an actual example look like?
+## Very well, but how does an actual example look like?

 - See the [example-logic-that-logs](./lib-example-logic-that-logs) internal library for an example of [abstract program logic](./lib-example-logic-that-logs/LogicThatLogs.hs) that imports an [enriched](./lib-example-logic-that-logs/Moo.hsig) version of `Moo`.